 For our first cycle, the winner was EcoSpaces Education, a Newark-based program focused on a holistic educational approach to developing a healthy relationship between children, families and food.
 We collaborated with them for nearly a year.
 Since our work, they have been recognized by Michelle Obama’s foundation and have expanded their services beyond the initial school.
 And through the website we built, they have grown into a trusted online learning center for educators and food service professionals.

-We’re currently tackling our next cycle, working with Connecticut-based Kids In Crisis, who offer 24/7 support for kids and families in the moment of a crisis, ranging from neglect, abuse, mental health and more.
+We’re currently tackling our next cycle, working with Connecticut-based Kids In Crisis, who offer 24/7 support for kids and families in the moment of a crisis, ranging from neglect and abuse to mental health and more.
 Everyone in the studio is involved.
 It is a much loved program and now part of our DNA.
 Stay tuned for the launch of the new Kids In Crisis brand and website!